Message Oriented software systems exist -- ServiceOrientedArchitecture

 , and so, but they don't generally correspond to a language paradigm, because they are generally written in multiple languages.
 Message Oriented Languages are rare to non-existent If you did have a language that actually worked that way, not just as a metaphor, you might have something sufficiently based on MessageOrientedProgramming

 to please AlanKay

 What is the difference between a message send and a method call?
-The first is dynamic, the second static.
+A message send is dynamic, a method call static.
 Various things stem from that.
 Message receivers can for instance choose to ignore messages, relay them, or handle them in different ways.
 The message is in effect, a request, not a command.
 MOP is a departure from strictly imperative programing.

 , so it is message orientated..but not enough to satisfy AlanKay

 .
-What more is needed?
-Its messages are not first class citizens, separable form message sends, they cannot be composed
+A functional language can be defined as a language where functions are first class citizens.
+Smalltalks messages are not first class citizens, separable from message sends; they cannot be composed

 piece-by-piece and their syntax is limited.
 (A class interface wants to be a language).

 A distributed system consisting of clients accessing a StructuredQueryLanguage

 database does not have any of those limitations.
 SQL is a rich language, maybe even too rich.
 SQL requests are often built up in several stages by clients.
 The system is truly message-orientated, but a language it is not.

 I am in the process of completing a Message Oriented Language MOL that uses flexible messages at the macro level that can be generated by a language command or by creating a first class message variable.
 These messages are arbitrary Maps (bags of variables) that can be sent to flexible interfaces (on the same computer or distributed) rather than parameters of a function which are fixed in number and type.